 5.10.
-The reference level earthquake parameters for other seismically-induced hazards only need to be characterizedonly for those hazards that cannot be screened out of explicit assessment in the seismic safety evaluation (see SSG-9 (Rev. 1) [7]).
+The reference level earthquake parameters for other seismically induced hazards need to be characterized only for those hazards that cannot be screened out of explicit assessment in the seismic safety evaluation (see SSG-9 (Rev. 1) [7]).
 Non-vibratory ground motion hazards and concomitant phenomena (see para.
 2.19) should be individually screened for each hazard and credible phenomenon.

-- 5.11.
-Hazards may be screened out on the basis of one of the following two criteria: - (a) Credibility: theThe occurrence of the screened hazard at the site with a severity that will challenge the installation's safety is practically impossible, or its annual probability of occurrence is too low compared towith the reference level earthquake for vibratory ground motions (e.g. the fault displacement hazard is screened out owing to an absence of capable faults in elosethe vicinity toof the nuclear installation; liquefaction is screened out because soil deposits are so dense and the groundwater table is so low that liquefaction would only occur only at incredibly high vibratory ground motions). - (b) Consequence: the The potential occurrence of the screened hazard has no consequence onfor the safety of the nuclear installation owing to physical features or reliable mitigation measures (e.g. river flooding due to upstream dam failure leads to an upper_bound water_line elevation at the site that does not challenge the external flood design basis of the installation).
+5.11.
+Hazards may be screened out on the basis of one of the following two criteria:

+- (a) Credibility: The occurrence of the screened hazard at the site with a severity that will challenge the installation's safety is practically impossible, or its annual probability of occurrence is too low compared with the reference level earthquake for vibratory ground motions (e.g. the fault displacement hazard is screened out owing to an absence of capable faults in the vicinity of the nuclear installation; liquefaction is screened out because soil deposits are so dense and the groundwater table is so low that liquefaction would occur only at incredibly high vibratory ground motions). - (b) Consequence: The potential occurrence of the screened hazard has no consequence for the safety of the nuclear installation owing to physical features or reliable mitigation measures (e.g. river flooding due to upstream dam failure leads to an upper bound water line elevation at the site that does not challenge the external flood design basis of the installation).